 Sleeping near Bonampak

 The archaeological site of Bonampak is somewhat secluded, but there places to sleep.
-Many visit it from Palenque or San Cristóbal de las Casas, but if you go with time, I really recommend that you stay a couple of days in this area.
-There are basic lodgings in Lacanjá Chansayab, a Mayan Lacandon town near the area and in Frontera Corozal, a small town on the banks of the Usumacinta from where the boats leave to Yaxchilán and cross the border to Guatemala.
+Many visit it from Palenque or San Cristóbal de las Casas, but if you go early, I really recommend you stay a couple of days in this area.
+There are basic lodgings in Lacanjá Chansayab, a Lacandon Mayan town near the area and in Frontera Corozal, a small town on the banks of the Usumacinta from where the boats leave for Yaxchilán and cross the border to Guatemala.